Product Research – A Step-by-Step Guide

 Step 3: Initial market insights

 Before launching a new product development (NPD) project, gaining thorough initial market insights is fundamental.
-This early stage involves conducting detailed market research and analysis to assess various critical market-based criteria crucial for the product’s success.
+This early stage involves conducting detailed market research and market analysis to assess various critical market-based criteria crucial for the product’s success.
 Key areas to explore include the market size, which indicates the potential for product success and opportunities for growth.

 Equally important is understanding the competitive landscape to identify how the product can stand out by leveraging competitors’ strengths and weaknesses.
 Assessing the product category’s outlook is vital to ensure the product enters a growing or stable market, enhancing its chances of success.
 Utilising desk-based research through industry reports, such as Mintel, and conducting interviews with industry experts are effective methods for gathering this essential information.